HOW MANAGED SERVICE PROVIDERS ARE BENEFITTING FROM NFV TECHNOLOGIES

-Service providers understand that to gain market share and deal with the constant evolution of enterprise and consumer demands for new services, they are going to have to re-architect their networks.
-Interestingly, service providers are quickly realizing that, while initial advantages and drivers towards virtualization were reduction in Capex and Opex, the more compelling advantages today are the ability to deploy a flexible, programmable and agile network.
+Providers understand that to gain market share and deal with the constant evolution of enterprise and consumer demands for new services, they are going to have to re-architect their networks.
+Interestingly, providers are quickly realizing that, while initial advantages and drivers towards virtualization were reduction in Capex and Opex, the more compelling advantages today are the ability to deploy a flexible, programmable and agile network.
 This elastic network can rapidly and efficiently automate the instantiation of new applications and services based on real-time subscriber demand.

-Enter NFV, which gives service providers an opportunity to transform their network architectures so they can evolve to meet the growing demand for innovative services and offer new use-cases that will help them remain competitive and give their subscribers services whenever and wherever they want.
+Enter NFV, which gives providers an opportunity to transform their network architectures so they can evolve to meet the growing demand for innovative services and offer new use-cases that will help them remain competitive and give their subscribers services whenever and wherever they want.

-Consider this — whether you’re a product manager or an operations leader at a managed service provider (MSP) or the end customer of an MSP service, you know the challenges of building and deploying a successful WAN across dozens (or hundreds) of sites.
+Consider this — whether you’re a product manager or an operations leader at a managed service provider (MSP) or the end customer of an MSP, you know the challenges of building and deploying a successful WAN across dozens (or hundreds) of sites.
 Deployment requires truck rolls to each branch office to drop off, plug in and properly configure, on average, five to seven pieces of equipment.
 On top of that, MSPs must deal with ongoing maintenance and equipment swap outs or additions as business needs or capacity requirements expand.

 However, managed service offerings now are starting to change.
-Just as enterprise data centers evolved from physical servers/storage/networks to virtualized and orchestrated sets of resources, service providers are starting to leverage the latest in software-based networking products and architectures.
+Just as enterprise data centers evolved from physical servers/storage/networks to virtualized and orchestrated sets of services, providers are starting to leverage the latest in software-based networking products and architectures.
 Trends that started in the last few years, such as NFV from the European Telecom Standards Institute (ETSI), have the potential to fundamentally change how MSPs create and enterprises consume managed services.